GIJack/cloud-image-templates/basic-lamps/README.md

 Linux Apache Mysql(maria) PHP openSsl
 =====================================
 LAMPS Stands for:
-Linux, Apache, MySQL(pronounced My-Squrriel), PHP and OpenSSL
+Linux, Apache, MySQL, PHP and OpenSSL

-We have substituted MySQL for community fork of MariaDB
+We have substituted MySQL for a community fork: MariaDB

 The so called LAMPS stack of Linux Apache, MySQL, PHP, and OpenSSL is a now obsolete stack of software for web application development.
 Once upon a time